 Midrange Hotels: (Some visitors have stayed in each of these and had very positive reports.
-About three blocks from classes. \$52-67 per day with up to 15% discount for long term stay.
+About three blocks from classes.
+The costs for 2017 were \$52-67 per day with up to 15% discount for long term stay.
 Breakfast included).